PritiAryal/MicroBank360/README.md

 Open both projects in IntelliJ IDEA:

 - Ensure JDK 17 or above is selected.
-- Run the main classes:
+- Run all the main classes of each services such as(you can also run multiple instances of same service to see how load balancing works):
   - `CustomerServiceApplication.java`
   - `AccountServiceApplication.java`